“Music is the universal language of mankind.”

 Musicians will tell the aspiring artist that music education hinges upon the nature and quality of the relationship between teacher and student.
 The experienced artist does not merely pass on knowledge, but most importantly the musical mentor expresses his or her love and fidelity to musical form and expression, thereby helping to direct students in the forming an expression of this same language, refracted and transposed through their own cultures and experiences.
 In identifying schools for this list, a primary consideration was faculty to student ratio.
 Along with this criterion, faculty, acceptance rate, the age of the school, general reputation, the music school’s links to musical tradition as well as alumni success were considered.
 Interestingly, as will be made clear in what follows, low student to faculty ratio more often than not coincided with the other criteria of identification.

-The following is a list of 20 schools world wide that arguably are the most prestigious institutions to study music, offering the finest in musical education.
+The following is a list of 20 best music schools in the world that offer the finest in musical education.

 The Juilliard School